Thousands March For Racial Justice In Australia - UrduPoint

 Police had banned all those protests for violating coronavirus health regulations, but they took place largely without incident.

-Australia has been one of the most successful countries in containing the epidemic, with some 7,000 cases and 102 deaths for a population of 25 million.
+Australia has been one of the most successful countries in containing the epidemic, with about 7,000 cases and 102 deaths for a population of 25 million.

 Health officials said this week that the virus had been virtually eliminated in many regions of the country, though there continue to be a handful of new cases daily in the most populous states of New South Wales and Victoria.